local-minimum/fseq/doc/source/developers.rst

     - **FastQ SeqFormat Subclasses**

-      Sub-classing ``fseq.FastQ`` to automatically detect which quality encoding was used based on the range of values in the quality lines fed to the ``SeqFormat``.
+      Sub-classing :class:`fseq.reading.seq_encoder.FastQ` to automatically
+      detect which quality encoding
+      was used based on the range of values in the quality lines fed to it.

     - **SeqEncoderQaulity SeqEncoder Subclass**

+      Subclass :class:`fseq.reading.seq_encoder.SeqEncoder` such that it
-      A subclass that encodes the quality line using the quality encoding supplied by the ``SeqFormat`` detected.
+      encodes the quality line using the quality encoding supplied by the :class:`fseq.reading.seq_encoder.SeqFormat` detected.

 Git
 ---